-‘General Hospital’ Spoilers: Willow & Michael Come To A Decision Regarding Their Marriage
+'General Hospital' Spoilers: Willow & Michael Come To A Decision Regarding Their Marriage

 They will acknowledge that they do have feelings for one another.
 At the same time, they'll admit they both still feel strongly about Sasha and Chase.

-General Hospital spoilers reveal that the two will decide to move forward with their annulment after all.
-They will remain somewhat hesitant to take this step, as they do not necessarily feel ready to legally end their marriage.
+General Hospital spoilers reveal that the two will decide to move forward with their annulment after all, as it may be the right decision for everybody involved.
+They will, however, remain somewhat hesitant to take this step, as they do not necessarily feel ready to legally end their marriage.

-At the same time, Willow and Michael will come to the conclusion that an annulment is the right decision for everybody involved.

 Is this really the right decision?
 Both Chase and Sasha are feeling hopeful that they might soon have the opportunity to reunite with their former loves.

-The sparks are still strong for each pair, but General Hospital teasers hint that there could still be some major hiccups ahead.
+The sparks are still strong for each pair, but teasers hint that there could still be some major hiccups ahead.

 At some point down the road, perhaps during the General Hospital sweeps period in February, Willow and Michael will find themselves facing trouble together.
-The buzz is that this will be related to Wiley somehow, and viewers have their theories regarding this tantalizing teaser.
+The buzz is that this will somehow be related to Wiley, and viewers have their theories regarding this tantalizing teaser.

 Could Nelle still be alive?
 General Hospital fans have always had their suspicions regarding this possibility.
 Her reappearance would cause trouble for Michael for certain.
-Not only that, but the drama regarding her being Nina’s biological daughter becomes much more intense if Nelle is still alive.
+Not only that, but the drama regarding Nelle being Nina's biological daughter becomes much more intense if she is still alive.

 General Hospital viewers seem fairly divided regarding whether they want to see Willow stay with Michael or reunite with Chase.
 Spoilers indicate that the days ahead will bring some developments on this front, but it may be a while before the dust settles on this complicated combination of relationships.